StarlingXWeb/starlingx-website/src/pages/blog/starlingx-harbor.md

     harbor-24.09-16.tgz
     ~(keystone_admin)]$ system application-upload /usr/local/share/applications/helm/harbor-24.09-16.tgz
     ```
-5. Configure the Helm overrides for Harbor and apply harbor system application.
-Below example uses NodePorts 30002, 30003, and 30004.
+5. Configure the Helm overrides for Harbor and apply the Harbor system application.
+The below example uses nodePorts 30002, 30003, and 30004.
 If these ports are unavailable, please choose and configure alternative ports that are not in use.

     ```
     ~(keystone_admin)]$ cat <<EOF > values.yaml